grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 See [Rationale](#rationale) below for a possible adjustment to this queuing strategy.

-When retrying a queued RPC, the subchannel will use the same algorithm described above that it will when it first sees the RPC.
-RPCs will be drained from the queue upon the following events:
+When dequeuing an RPC, the subchannel will use the same algorithm described above that it will when it first sees the RPC.
+RPCs will be dequeued upon the following events:
 - When a connection attempt completes successfully.
 - When the backoff timer fires.
 - When an existing connection fails.